mparsley1/eo-docs/README.md

 Sentinel-1 and -2 can be downloaded from the [Copernicus Open Access Hub](https://scihub.copernicus.eu/) in the Standard Archive Format (SAFE).
-This format consists of a folder containing the image data in a binary data format and product metadata in XML.
+This format consists of a directory containing binary image data, and metadata in XML files.
 The Sentinel-1 GRD products are around 1.7 GB.
 The Sentinel-2 L1C and L2A products are around 600 MB and 800 MB respectively.